stephluma/LEAF/projects/technical_design.md

 - Analytics windows use task/project `createdAt` when available (fallback to start/due).
 - `actualCompletionDate` (47) is auto-stamped with today's date (YYYY-MM-DD) when a task's status is changed to "Completed" via `updateTaskStatus()`.
 It is also fetched in the tasks query and exposed as `t.actualCompletion` on normalized task objects.
 - `isRecurring` (45) is used by the recurring task auto-copy system (see Section 23).
+- `recurringCopied` (48) is written back to the source task after a successful copy, storing the new copy's record ID.
+Provides server-side deduplication that survives localStorage clears, private browsing, and new devices.
+Must be created manually in LEAF Form Editor (type = text, label = "Continued as Task #", read-only) before server-side deduplication takes effect.
+Falls back to localStorage only until the field exists.

 ---